GiacomoFerro/Executable-Analysis/README.md

 # executable-analysis
-An analysis of a program to verify the correctness
+An analysis of a program to verify its correctness
 --------------------------------------------------
 ### How to run the code:
 To shell: